Setup your Radar

 Recording your mounting angle

 You will enter this in the dashboard as the cosine error angle (Step 5).
+Use the protractor to measure it from a photo.

 - Take a photo looking straight down at the road surface, perpendicular to the kerb.
 Include the sensor and the road in the frame.